The Immortal Tango of Love & War, The Four Horsemen of the Apocalypse & Diaspora's Children: Telly Tuita

 Surrounded by the general materialistic nature of western consumerism, he was fascinated by its bright and shiny disposability and infinite re-invention.
 Music, movies, department store windows, chic product packing, glossy magazines, fast food and fast pace of life the antithesis of his former existence.

 Tuita’s metropolitan family dynamic was not without tribulation and lasted until he was aged 14.
-As a teenager, Tuita re-experienced his childhood circumstance, living between spaces, first with his father and then Aunty and Uncle who ultimately guided him to University.
+As a teenager, Tuita re-experienced his childhood circumstance, living between spaces, first with his father and then Aunty and Uncle who ultimately guided him to university.
 It proved a fateful turn of events, as it laid the foundation for what was to ultimately manifest itself as the artists principal concept, the self-coined, Tongpop.

 With a Bachelor’s in Fine Art and Art Education and a Master’s Degree in Special Education, a career as an artist was not immediately forthcoming.
 Tuita started out as a teacher, then deputy principal before fate stepped in, meeting his future New Zealand husband in a chance encounter, Telly returning from a party and Hoani out for an early morning run.
 Moving to Wellington in 2017, Tuita adopted his chance to be a full-time artist, selling his work through the concept retail store Precinct 35 and participating in a series of exhibitions within regional public institutions and private galleries.